Maryland Car Insurance Laws

 Comprehensive Auto Insurance Coverage

-Maryland car insurance law does not require comprehensive auto insurance coverage.
+Maryland car insurance law doesn’t require comprehensive auto insurance coverage.
 However, many drivers benefit from this added coverage.

-Comprehensive auto insurance protects you from incidents that are not because of a collision or vehicle rollover, including:
+Comprehensive auto insurance protects you from incidents that aren’t caused by a collision or vehicle rollover:

 - Fire